 Melbourne is at the forefront of Australia’s drinking culture, all thanks to its world class bars; you’re definitely spoilt for choice.
 So here’s our favourite cocktail bars to make the decision a little easier.

-Enjoy some of Melbourne's best cocktail at this award-winning, underground French bar and brasserie
+Enjoy some of Melbourne's best cocktails at this award-winning, underground French bar and brasserie

 We've whiled away many evenings at Bar Margaux; it's an instant escape from the outside world.